exasol/row-level-security/doc/user_guide/tutorial.md

 We are going to implement [tenant-based security](user_guide.md#tenant-based-security) in this tutorial and therefore need to add the column `EXA_ROW_TENANT` to the fact table (i.e. the taxi rides).

-Now, the dataset already contains a column for the company, but that one is free format.
+Now, the dataset already contains a column for the company, but that one does not have a strict format.

 Here is are a few samples: